Search results for

 You can set your standard streaming quality for both Wi-Fi and mobile network streaming.

-Qobuz supports a range of audio quality options that you can select at any time, and the maximum quality is 24-bit/192kHz lossless files.
-While these are extremely high-quality audio files, there are some things to take into account before you dive into Qobuz or a service like it.
-Lossless audio files take up way more space on your device than the standard downloaded MP3 file, and streaming them via your cellular network can get costly.
+Qobuz supports a range of audio quality options.
+The maximum quality is 24-bit/192kHz lossless files.
+While these are extremely high-quality audio files, there are some things to consider before you dive into Qobuz or a similar service.
+Lossless audio files take up way more space on your device than standard downloaded MP3 files, and streaming them via your cellular network can get costly.

-What’s more, you need the proper equipment to fully appreciate these files, and even with the proper equipment, the difference in quality is subtle.
+What’s more, you need the proper equipment to appreciate these files fully, and even with the right gear, the quality difference is subtle.
 Most listeners will likely only notice differences between MP3 and Hi-Fi quality.

 What is the difference between Hi-Fi and Hi-Res?